ForgottenFrog57/meshtastic-signal-bridge/README.md

 1. Prompt you to link your Signal account using a QR code.
 2. Help you find your Signal group ID.
-3. Help you detect your Meshtastic USB device if it is plugged in, powered on, and accessible by Docker via USB (Docker Compose only).

 The logs will guide you through the initial setup.